NikolasEnt/Model-Predictive-Control/README.md

 * Simulator.
 You can download these from the [releases tab](https://github.com/udacity/self-driving-car-sim/releases).
 * Not a dependency but read the [DATA.md](./DATA.md) for a description of the data sent back from the simulator.

+## Content of this repo

+- `src/main.cpp` the main code for the project includes communication with the Simulator and data preprocessing
+- `src/MPC.cpp` the MPC implementation
+- `src/MPC.h` MPC parameters

 ## Basic Build Instructions